 Ten years later, the company is still enjoying the fruits of that study.
 The idea is to take stock of what people need and expect from you, then deliver on your promises.
 What you do on the ground can sometimes speak more than your marketing dollars ever could.

-Be respectful — Customer centricity is key to revenue growth
+TIP 2: Be respectful — Customer-centricity is key to revenue growth

 It's crucial to treat your customers as the most pivotal part of your business.
-Let every strategy be aimed at benefiting the customers—it will benefit your business as well.
-You don't need a major PR push to show the world how big or caring a brand you are.
-What you need are genuine efforts to deliver the basics and help your customers.
+You don't need a major PR push to show the world how much you care, instead what you need are genuine efforts to deliver the basics and help your customers.

 Winning brands take great pains to communicate with customers in ways that feel personal.
 They see themselves as a productive part of the customer's life, and each marketing message is personalized for them.
 They nail practices like cross-cultural marketing, localization, creating dedicated websites for different countries, and identifying as a local brand despite being a global brand.

-How real you are determines how much your customers will trust you, and to establish that trust, you need to be honest in your words and actions.
-Michael Boychuk, executive creative director of Amazon, said: "You can say whatever you want, however you want to say it, but if you're not interacting with people authentically, advertising is nothing."
+By being real, you inevitably build trust and rapport with your customers.
+And to establish that trust, you need to be honest in your words and actions.
+Michael Boychuk, the former executive creative director of Amazon, said: "You can say whatever you want, however, you want to say it, but if you're not interacting with people authentically, advertising is nothing."